 The sub is made of wood, aside from the plastic port, which is on the front face.
 The speaker is in the back along with the power jack.

 The TCL Alto 5+'s bar is fairly small and will fit between the legs of the stand of most 55 inch TVs.
 It also isn't very tall and won't obstruct the view of the screen unless your TV sits flush on the table, like the Sony A9G.

 This is a small sub.
 It resembles a small desktop PC and you can place it almost anywhere in your room since it connects wirelessly to the bar.
 All you need is a power plug.

 This setup has no satellites.

 The back of the bar has one opening for the inputs.
-If you wish to wall mount it, you must remove the two screws on the back and use the included adapters.
-When wall-mounted, it will not sit flush to the wall.
+If you want to wall-mount it, you have to remove the two screws on the back and use the included adapters.
+When wall-mounted, it won't sit flush to the wall.

-The back of the subwoofer contains the speaker, the pairing button and the power cable.
-Although the power cable doesn't connect close to the bottom side, you will still be able to hide the cable easily as the sub is not very tall.
+The subwoofer's back contains the speaker, the pairing button, and the power cable.
+Although the power cable doesn't connect close to the bottom side, you'll still be able to hide the cable easily as the sub isn't very tall.

 The TCL Alto 5+ has a good build quality.
 It has a metal grill that protects the speakers and makes it look more premium than it really is.
-The subwoofer is small and made of wood, but unfortunately, the bar's top side which is made of glossy plastic can easily collect fingerprint marks and this won't look nice.
+The subwoofer is small and made of wood, but unfortunately, the bar's top side, which is made of glossy plastic, can easily collect fingerprint marks, which won't look nice.